Calamari Productions

-Calamari Productions is an Emmy Award-winning independent film and digital content distribution company based in Los Angeles.
+Calamari Productions is an American independent film and digital content distribution company based in Los Angeles.

-The company has the unique distinction of being the only media production company in the United States with state Supreme Court access to film inside America's child welfare and juvenile courts, juvenile detention centers, and juvenile prisons.
-Calamari's access has resulted in numerous award winning documentary films and network television series for outlets including MTV, Dateline NBC, A&E, Court TV, ABC News, MSNBC, PBS and more.
+The company is the only media production company in the United States with state Supreme Court access to film inside America's child welfare and juvenile courts, juvenile detention centers, and juvenile prisons.
+Calamari's access has resulted in numerous award-winning documentary films and network television series for outlets including MTV, Dateline NBC, A&E, Court TV, ABC News, MSNBC, PBS and more.
 The company's unprecedented foray into the U.S. juvenile justice system is unique because these venues are—by law—closed to the media and public.

 In 2020, the company launched a first-ever streaming education platform, Society Education Media, an online platform offering educators, students, advocates and professionals unprecedented video access to the closed world of America's juvenile justice and social work arenas.